nickfujita/neo-examples/README.md

 # neo-smart-contracts
-A evolving repo of smart contracts for the NEO ecosystem
+Code examples for creating and working with smart contracts in the NEO ecosystem